Air Handler Equipment DDC Controllers | HVAC Control

 Red Arrow Shows a Duct Work Leak

-Duct work seems to be the most ignored part of an HVAC system but is a very important consideration in this age of new technology and higher energy efficient equipment being developed and manufactured.
+Duct work seems to be the most ignored part of an HVAC system.
+However, it is a very important consideration in this age of new technology and higher energy efficient equipment being developed and manufactured.
 You can have the most energy efficient engine but if its in an old 60 or 70’s model car your efficiency is going to suffer.
-The same is true with HVAC systems.
-You can have the most energy efficient compressor available on the market but if your duct work is leaky or your house or business is not properly insulated that high efficient system you just spent big dollars on is wasted money.
-For more insight on HVAC ductwork see the High Performance HVAC Ductwork Page. (more…)
+The same is true with HVAC systems. (more…)

 Air Handler Components 3: Hot Water Coil Heat